D3R/accordion/README.md

 });
 ```

 A list of accordions, split into groups.
+When an accordion is opened, any currently open accordions that belong to the same group (e.g. group_1, group_2) are closed.

 ```
 <h1>Group 1</h1>